Home > General > Parents > School & Sports Safety Resources

 We would like to request that you provide a blanket agreement to allow your child/ward to participate in these low-risk activities carried out during the entire duration of his/her education in the college.
 The college will also take the necessary safety precautions.
 In addition, your consent allows your child's/ward's personal particulars to be disclosed to external organizations for administrative purposes only.
 The consent form covering low-risk activities will be sent to you through your child/ward in Term 2.

 The college will continue to seek parental consent when we organize 'higher-risk' activities through separate consent forms meant for these activities.
 Such activities include:

 - Fieldwork at outdoor sites and CCA Camps

 - Overseas excursions and international service learning projects

 To ensure a safe environment for the students, we also seek your help in following the directions given by the traffic wardens when you drive into college for events or when dropping/picking your child/ward.
 This is especially important during wet mornings when there could be traffic jams and visibility is poor.

 Please do contact our Full Time Student Counsellor in the event that you notice your child/ward is emotionally or physically affected, especially during examination periods and after the announcement of exam results.
-The Counselor can be reached at 81280144 from 8.30 am to 5 pm.
+The Counsellor can be reached at 81280144 from 8.30 am to 5.30 pm.